The Right Way To Promote AS9120 Certification

 C. Noting in your annual report that your company is “AS9120” registered, when you are owned by a holding company that provides no products or services itself

 A. Certification does not apply to specific products.
-In fact, about the only you can say about a product is that the management system used by the company producing the product was certified.
+In fact, about the only thing you can say about a product is that the management system used by the company producing the product was certified.
 If you think that won’t fit on your product package, you’re probably doing yourself a favor since a reading of the stipulations implies that even noting certification on the product package can be misleading to consumers.
 It does allow you to make reference to your certification by process only.
 Correct examples might be:

 - “AS9120 Rev B-certified quality management system”, or “ISO 14001:2004-certified environmental management system.”